chao-mu/random-fuzzer/README.md

 random-fuzzer
 =============

-A very simple fuzzer desgiend to send random bytes and, if instructed to, capture the first reply and write it to a file.
+A very simple fuzzer designed to send random bytes and, if instructed to, capture the first reply and write it to a file.

 This is simply a quick hack I wrote to debug an issue.
 I am willing to support this if bugs are filed and maybe even some enhancement requests, but left alone I will likely not touch it.